openpreserve/bitwiser/README.md

 Branches
 --------
-master - Main release branch
+master - Main release branch.

-python - Python development branch (may be ahead of the master branch, but may not be stable)
+python - Python development branch (may be ahead of the master branch, but may not be stable).